WTWO

-WTWO (channel 2) is a television station in Terre Haute, Indiana, United States, affiliated with NBC.
-Its second digital subchannel serves as an owned-and-operated station of The CW (via The CW Plus).
-WTWO is owned by Nexstar Media Group, which provides certain services to ABC affiliate WAWV-TV (channel 38) under joint sales and shared services agreements with Mission Broadcasting.
-The two stations share studios on US 41/150 in unincorporated Sullivan County (south of Farmersburg), where WTWO's transmitter is also located.
+WTWO (channel 2) is a television station in Terre Haute, Indiana, United States, affiliated with NBC and The CW.
+It is owned by Nexstar Media Group and operated alongside ABC affiliate WAWV-TV (channel 38).
+The two stations share studios and transmitter facilities on US 41/150 in unincorporated Sullivan County (south of Farmersburg).

 History

 The station first signed on the air on September 1, 1965.
 Founded by Illiana Telecasting, the first program ever broadcast on WTWO was NBC's morning news program Today, which aired at 7 that morning.
 WTWO, whose call letters were originally assigned to what is now fellow NBC affiliate WLBZ in Bangor, Maine, from 1954 to 1958, originally operated as a primary NBC affiliate with a secondary affiliation with ABC; it carried ABC network programs either on tape delay or by airing them live from the network feed through occasional preemptions of NBC programs (the most notable preemption being the 1967–1969 science fiction series Star Trek).

 Eleven days after its sign-on, on September 12, 1965, WTWO began broadcasting network programming in color.
 Illiana Telecasting sold the station to Booth Newspapers in 1968.
 ABC programming was split between channel 2 and primary CBS affiliate WTHI-TV (channel 10) until April 1973, when the network moved to upstart WIIL-TV (channel 38, now WAWV-TV, which would eventually drop ABC to join Fox in September 1995 and rejoin ABC in September 2011).
 In July 1975, Booth Newspapers sold the station to Malcolm Glazer's Fabri Development Corporation.
 Malcolm Glazer sold WTWO and two of its sister stations, WRBL in Columbus, Georgia, and KQTV in St. Joseph, Missouri, to TCS Television Partners in 1990.
 TCS Television Partners sold both WTWO and KQTV to Irving, Texas–based Nexstar Broadcasting Group in 1997.